zranger1/PixelTeleporter/README.md

 A generic APA-102 compatible version that will work with most other LED controllers is currently in the works.

 ## Ok, but what *exactly* is PixelTeleporter?
-It's for building virtual prototypes of LED objects and testing them using a real LED controller.

 PixelTeleporter is a software toolkit - an Arduino IDE sketch file for ESP8266, and a library for the Processing 3 environment.
-It lets you hook a microcontroller or other server device to the output of your LED controller in place of an LED strip/panel/whatever.
+It lets you hook a microcontroller (eventually other server devices as well) to the output of your LED controller in place of an LED strip/panel/whatever.
 The server then forwards the LED pixel data from the hardware controller over WiFi as UDP datagrams to the computer running Processing and displaying your LED output.

 The Processing library make it simple to write sketches that receive the data, then arrange and render the pixels on your computer.
 With this toolset and the included the examples, you can quickly prototype almost any physical